 Moreover, their support in one on one tutoring opportunities with youth at the children’s home is a valuable way to support educational empowerment, since many of the students do not get individualized tutoring attention.
 It is very common for volunteers to combine programs, and do both childcare and teaching during their service to make the most of their time, as the youth at the children’s home are in school during the day!

 Volunteer in Ghana supporting the already established local teachers at the schools run by the children’s homes.
-Our volunteers thrive best in the classrooms when they are paired and collaborating with local teachers.
+When the volunteers pair and team up with the local teachers, they will make success in the classroom.
 Once accepted into our program, we will work with you to choose the subjects that you are best suited to teach.
 Additionally, we will match you to appropriate grade levels based on your interest and the needs of the school.
 The schools serve students from nursery to junior high school levels.

 As a teacher, you will be expected to work Monday-Friday, with the opportunity to travel on weekends or stay on site.
 In addition to teaching, you will support the tutoring efforts of youth at the children’s home in the evenings on weekdays.
 It is very common for volunteers to combine programs, and do both childcare and teaching during their service to make the most of their time, as your afternoons and evenings will be free after teaching.

 Ghana Sports Program Volunteering